matharotheelf/CV/README.md

 ## Thomas Lawrence

-I am a creative and hardworking physics graduate from New College University of Oxford.
+I am a creative and hardworking physics graduate of New College, University of Oxford.
 I am searching for a stimulating job in software development that will build my programming skills, so I can pursue an exciting career.

 **Tech Skills** Python, Ruby, MatLab, JavaScript